jdemeuse1204/OR-M-Data-Entities/README.md

 ######1.
 Added LookupTable Attribute, see below

 #####Changes in 2.3
 ######1.
-Added support for custom written Sql (stored sql) to be centrally located in one file.
-Allows for use of .sql files or straight sql.
-See below
+Added support for Stored Procedures, Scalar Functions, Custom Sql, and .Sql files located in the project.
+See Stored Sql below

 ###Example Classes to be used below:
 ```C#